jaydenaung/K8s-SAProbe/README.md

-# Kubernetes Probes
+# Kubernetes Security Scripts

 Just a repo to share some useful scripts I've used in Kubernetes security labs.
 You can use Kubernetes CLI to achieve the same result manually and repeatedly for each and every pods but why not automate it, right?
 I'll keep adding new scripts to this repo whenever I come across new use cases.

 ## Pre-requisites
-- The bash scripts will use Kubernetes CLI such as "kubectl". ( Download `kubectl` [here](https://kubernetes.io/docs/tasks/tools/))
+- The bash scripts will use Kubernetes CLI such as **kubectl**. ( Download `kubectl` [here](https://kubernetes.io/docs/tasks/tools/))

+- The Kubernetes user does not need to have access to Secrets and ConfigMaps.
+But the user needs to be able to `exec` into pods.

 # Scripts

 ## Secrets Probe (Using Service Accounts in Pods)

-Download the script here - [sa_secrets_probe.sh](scripts/sa_secrets_probe.sh).
-This is a script to probe Kubernetes secrets using "Service Accounts" mounted on each pod in a namespace.
-This will allow you to know whether any excessive role that can have access to secrets is being bound to service account that is used by the pods in a namespace.
+Download the script here - [sa_probe.sh](scripts/sa_probe.sh).
+This is a script to probe Kubernetes Secrets and ConfigMaps using the permission of "Service Accounts" mounted on each pod in a namespace.
+This will allow you to know whether any excessive role that can have access to Secrets and ConfigMaps is being bound to service account that is used by the pods in a namespace.

 > Note: This will only work on the linux Pods which have `curl` installed.

 ### How to

 - In the script, update the $NAMESPACE variable according to your requirement.
+The default is `default` namespace.

 ```bash
 NAMESPACE=default